Javierenrique00/mmeclient/README.md

 ![ScreenShoot directory screen](./pictures/explicacion2.png)

-In the directory screen you can see the root bucket of the cloud storage with the size of the folders and files an navigate in the directory structure.
+In the directory screen you can see the root bucket of the cloud storage with the size of the folders and files.
+Then you can navigate in the directory structure.

 You can play all of the songs inside a folder or group of folders that are selected.
 In order to select a folder you need to make a long push of the folder until the selection symbol appears.
 Then select Add songs to the queue and play (2).

-You can use the android back button or the Directory up button (1) to navigate up in the directory structure.
+You can use the android back button(3) or the Directory up button (1) to navigate up in the directory structure.

+You can navigate to the search screen with a swipe to the left(4).